himelraju/Redesign-of-elevenlabs/README.md

 # Resonance OS — A Futuristic ElevenLabs Redesign

-A complete UI/UX redesign of [ElevenLabs.io](https://elevenlabs.io), reimagined as the *operating system for synthetic sound*.
-Where the original feels editorial, **Resonance OS** feels like a control surface — telemetric, cinematic, instrumented.
+A complete UI/UX redesign of [ElevenLabs.io](https://elevenlabs.io), reimagined as the *operating system for synthetic sound*. **Resonance OS** feels like a control surface — telemetric, cinematic, instrumented.

 Built with Next.js 16, Tailwind CSS v4, and a real ElevenLabs Text-to-Speech integration.